microsoft/pxt-arcade/docs/skillmap/clicker-themed/clickert3.md

 ## Introduction @showdialog

-There's so much more to explore with our clicker games.
+There's so much more to explore with our clicker game.

-Let's keep building!
+Let's create a spray of stars that fly out as we click.

 ![Click away](/static/skillmap/clicker/clickert3.gif "Click and buy bigger clickers" )